themanyone/whisper_dictation/README.md

 Skills follow the [Agent Skills open standard](https://agentskills.io) — the same format used by Crush, Claude Code, and other agents.
 Skills give the LLM specialized instructions and domain knowledge on demand.

-Unlike **tools** (callable functions), **skills** are behavior context loaded only when needed — the LLM sees only a name and description at startup, then loads the full instructions via a `load_skill` function call when a task matches.
+Unlike **tools** (callable functions), **skills** tell the agent how to do things.
+Just say what you want to do and if the intent matches a skill, the LLM will review it for the session.

 ### Progressive disclosure